ChristophSchmidl/software-security/exam-preparation/README.md

 * Literature:
 	* [C++ example used in PREfast demo](https://www.cs.ru.nl/E.Poll/ss/simple_demo_prefast.cpp)
 	* [Video demo of static analysis in Visual Studio](https://www.youtube.com/watch?v=LW0GBbbjwLI)
+		* Microsoft Security Development Lifecycle (see: www.microsoft.com/sdl)
+		* Besides the ability of Static Analysis Tools to spot security vulnerabilities, they can also provide a just-in-time learning experience for the developer as he learns about bugs while he writes his code.
+		* The narrator goes to a C/C++ code fragment and points out that although Visual Studio is set to the highest warning level (4) when building, the actual security flaws are not spotted by Visual Studio.
+After enabling (static) code analysis a whole bunch of flaws pop up.
+		* They talk about the fact that security flaws while using custom functions are not spotted right out of the box.
+In order to give the static analysis tool information about custom functions and its contract, the Standard Annotation Language (SAL) is used (see FillString function).

 ### Lecture 4 - Language-based Security: 'Safe' programming languages - Sept 29